JoshDoody/fsn/_posts/2023-10-28-netflix-salary-negotiation.md

 Netflix's offers are a little unusual relative to other big tech job offers because they are almost exclusively cash-based and rarely include equity:

  - Base salary
+ - Sign-on
+ - Stock options
+ - Relocation Benefits
- - ~Sign-on~
+ - ~Target bonus~
  - ~New-Hire Equity~

-So that leaves a pretty straight-forward compensation package: base salary.
+So that leaves a pretty straight-forward compensation package: base salary with a very small possibility of a sign-on bonus and 5% of base salary in stock options.
+They also offer very generous relocation benefits if you need to move in order to work at Netflix.

+Let's walk through each component of a Netflix job offer

 ### Base Salary

 As with most job offers, this is the stable, predictable component that you can use to pay your mortgage or car payment.
-You can't know what company performance might look like in the future, so it's hard to estimate how much of a bonus you'll get or what your RSUs will be worth when they vest.

-Netflix's base salary offers tend to be pretty competitive with other big tech firms.
+Netflix's base salary offers tend to be substantially higher than other firms because the base salary represents almost all of their overall compensation packages.
 If you're wondering whether the salary you're offered is competitive, [blind](https://www.teamblind.com) and [levels.fyi](https://www.levels.fyi) are good places to start.

 #### How flexible is Netflix on Base Salary?

-In my experience, Netflix will move on base salary, but not very much.
-And they're more flexible when you have not disclosed salary history or expectations.

-That doesn't mean you shouldn't ask for more base salary, but it means that request may result a smaller move in base salary coupled with other more aggressive moves that are not related to salary.
+There are several factors here that make this a moving target.

+##### Seniority

+In general, the more junior the role, the firmer the initial offer.
+The more senior the role, the more room to negotiate there might be.

+For example, a Junior Engineer (E3) offer might be totally inflexible.
+On the other hand, a Principle Engineer (E7) offer might have substantial flexibility.

+Although they have softened their stance on job offer negotiation, they are still primarily focused on hiring the best talent available, and the most talented people are often the most experience _and_ the most in-demand.
+That means they sometimes have to fight to persuade the most talented people to join their team, and that can mean more flexibility in a negotiation.

+##### Specialty

+Even within levels, there can be significant variation in base salary flexibility.
+For example, User Interface Engineers and Machine Learning Engineers at the same level may have significantly different pay and negotiating leverage.

+This is because some specialties are more in-demand and there are fewer people available with those skillsets.

+### Sign-on bonus

+Netflix doesn't typically offer sign-on bonuses, but they _are_ available in some cases.

+#### How flexible is Netflix on Sign-on bonus?

+There are several factors here that make this a moving target.
+In general, they don't offer sign-on bonuses.
+When they do, it's usually for a very experienced person with expertise in a niche that is particularly useful to the company.

+In those cases, they might be flexible in going from "no sign-on" to "some sign-on".
+Industry-standard sign-on bonuses are anywhere from $10,000 to $100,000 depending on the role.

+### Stock options

+Netflix employees receive a stock options benefit equal to 5% of their base salary.
+This likely isn't negotiable as it's a one-size-fits-all type of benefit that everyone gets.

+### Relocation Benefits

+Netflix has a team (the Talent Mobility team) dedicated to helping relocate people who need to move for their new role.
+This benefit can be _very_ generous and they work hard to make sure that relocation isn't a barrier or significant distraction as you're gearing up for your new Netflix role.

+#### How flexible is Netflix on Relocation Benefits?

+This is a difficult question to answer because they are so generous.
+While this is likely not "negotiable", it is flexible enough to take care of what you need when you relocate.
+Make sure you talk in depth with the Netflix team about _any_ costs you might incur when making your move so they can be generous with this benefit.

 ### Target Bonus